-These changes in mucous help sperm survive longer and assist them in travelling through the body to fertilize the egg.
+These changes in mucous help sperm survive longer and assist them in traveling through the body to fertilize the egg.
 This clear discharge is usually a sign of fertility—it lets you know there’s a good chance you could get pregnant.
 After ovulation, this mucous tends to get thicker and dry up.

 When you are sexually excited your vagina makes a fluid that is cloudy or clear and feels wet.
 This fluid makes penetration easier and more enjoyable.
 It may also help prevent condoms from breaking.
 We all make different amounts of sexual arousal fluid.
 So, if you feel that you are not very moist you may want to be stimulated before more penetration and/or use a water-based lubricant.